There is much to Yoga than the physical postures associated with Asana. Come and find the branch of Yoga that is right for you.

 Jnana is a yoga practice that focuses on knowledge and wisdom.
 It uses a process similar to the repeating question technique.
 The idea is you try to get to the core answer without the interference of any previous conditioning or assumptions.
 To know that we don’t know and look within for all the answers.

-Jnana is the first of the seven traditional yoga forms.
-Many trace its lineage to Vedas and the early Upanishads.
+Jnana is the first of the seven traditional yoga forms, traced to the Vedas and the early Upanishads.
 Jnana and Raja Yoga use meditation methods to investigate the mind’s subtleties.

 This school promotes a holistic approach combining several of the most popular techniques.
 It uses Vinyasa style postures and self-reflection, chanting, breathing exercises, and meditation.

-Karma Yoga is the third of the seven traditional forms.
-It is a Yoga practice focusing on positive action.
-This is the primary focus of those who become monks.
-It shows kindness without the expectations of reward other than by showing kindness.
+Karma Yoga is the third of the seven traditional forms, focusing on positive actions.
+It’s the primary focus of those who become monks.
+It shows kindness without the expectations of reward other than by showing compassion.

 The Bhagavad Gita is the primary source of this philosophy and practice.
 It focuses on self-talk to transform attitude.
 This idea is to view all actions as an act of sacrifice to our divine nature.
 The application of this practice makes daily activities meaningful.

 Are you looking for a Yoga form that blended form that uses traditional physical postures?
 Kripula Yoga is for you.
-The focus is on self-reflection using pranayama, music for deep relaxation, and some basic forms of seated meditation.
-It is considered an excellent all-around Yoga form with both seated and moving practices.
+The focus is on self-reflection using pranayama, music for deep relaxation, and some primary forms of seated meditation.
+It is considered an excellent all-around Yoga form with both meditative and moving practices.
 It’s good preparation for Japa Meditation and The Siddhis.

 Kundalini is another powerful seated meditative practice.
-It uses mudras, breathing, and visualization techniques to activate energy flow up the spinal column.
-This facilitates opening the chakras, awakening the practitioner.
+It uses mudras, breathing, and visualization techniques to activate energy flow up the spinal column which facilitates opening the chakras, awakening the practitioner.

-This is the fourth of the seven traditional schools of Yoga.
-The term Mantra comes from two Sanskrit terms: ‘Manas’ (mind) and ‘Trayati’ (liberation).
+Mantra is the fourth of the seven traditional schools of Yoga.
+The term comes from two Sanskrit words: ‘Manas’ (mind) and ‘Trayati’ (liberation).
 The Vedas are replete with mantras for many uses.
-Mantra Yoga uses a sound or short phrase.
+Mantra Yoga uses Indian Sankrit energy-based sounds and combinations.
 We can verbalize or use them mentally.

 Mantras are sounds that vibrate with the human nervous system’s energy centers known as Chakras.
 We can measure their effect on our physiology, consciousness, and awareness.
 But science is still trying to determine how they work.
 You can find mantras in many forms of seated and moving meditation.

-This includes Eastern methods like Tai Chi and Qigong.
+This category of techniques includes Eastern methods like Tai Chi and Qigong.
 It also includes dance and ritual forms that you find in Bhakti Yoga.
 Almost any movement can become a moving meditation with the right frame of mind.

 Many moving practices correlate with seated forms of meditation.
 Mindfulness Meditation and Forest Bathing have both moving and seated aspects.
 It relates to the eightfold path to direct and normalize energy.

-Although the practice of Yoga is an exercise for the physical body, the purpose of the practice is for it to take us out of the body and into the mind space.
-The goal of the practice is to become a moving meditation.
+Although Yoga is an exercise for the physical body, the purpose of the practice is to prepare us for serious inner work.
+The goal of moving meditation is to generate energy for this work.

-Raja is the fifth of the seven traditional methods.
-We know it as “royal” yoga.
+The fifth of the seven traditional methods is Raja Yoga, also known as “royal” yoga.
 It focuses on inner work.
 The goal is to awaken hidden potential by investigating each aspect of the psyche.
-It uses specific inner work techniques that probe the mind’s intellectual, emotional, and intuitive aspects.
+It uses specific internal work techniques that probe the mind’s intellectual, emotional, and intuitive elements.
 It is said to bring us to a state of clear awareness and awaken psychic potential.

-This system focuses on contemplation and meditation.
-You will find Raja and Hatha Yoga work well together.
-Raja prepares the mind for physical practice.
-The goal is to bring the meditative Raja awareness into physical practice.
+This system focuses on inner work through contemplation and meditation.
+Many teachers use Raja and Hatha Yoga together.
+Raja prepares the mind to enable the proper mindset for physical practice.
+The goal is to bring the meditative Raja awareness into physical exercise.

 Raja Yoga is the ‘royal’ yoga.
 The focus is on the holistic method similar to what they describe in the Yoga Sutras of Patanjali.
 Without the inner framework of Raja, physical postures are exercise.

-We cannot attain the proper state of meditation without proper mind, body, and breath alignment.
+We cannot attain the proper state of meditation without the right mind, body, and breath alignment.
 So postures, breath, and awareness are all necessary building blocks of the complete practice.

-This is another branch in the lineage of Patanjali.
-These are a collection of specialized Sutras.
-They use these Sutras along with Japa Meditation.
+The Siddhis are the brainchild of the Yoga master Patanjali.
+This system uses a collection of specialized Sutras to produce extraordinary experiential results.
+It’s a technique that springboards from the transcendent state produced by Japa Meditation.
 Using these techniques is an advanced practice.
 You need to be grounded in the 4th state to use these tools.

 These Sutras are formulas that cultivate specific reactions.
 These can be emotional, psychological, and even physical.

-This is the sixth of the seven traditional methods.
+The sixth of the seven traditional methods is Tantra.
 This practice harnesses the power of our sexual energy.
 The idea is to bring balance to our nature, the feminine (Shakti) and masculine (Shiva).
 Because these energies are powerful, some people misuse them.
-If you use this method, it is important to find qualified instruction.
+If you use this method, it is essential to find qualified instruction.

 The practice of Yin Yoga focuses on holding postures for long periods.
 Sometimes they also use a heated room.
 The purpose of this slower pace is to increase circulation and improve flexibility.
 You spend upwards of 4 minutes in a pose to get the maximum benefit.